ernesto-elsaesser/txt2map/README.md

 ## OSM Data

 The geoparser dynamically loads substantial amounts of data from OSM.
 For every detected local cluster (usually city names), the parser will load any OSM element - nodes, ways and relations - within a radius of ~15km that has a name tag (distance configurable).
 The data is cached in local SQLite databases to avoid redundant loads.
 The size of these databases ranges from a few KB to ~20MB per cluster depending on the urban density of the requested area.
+Therefore the initial laod of a cluster can take some time.
 The system uses the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to retrieve OSM data.
 The [Overpass QL](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) template can be found [here](geoparser/osm.py#L93).

 ## Evaluation